cbravo135/hps-sim/README.md

 The HPS Sim project provides a physics detector simulation tool for the HPS project.
 It reads an LCDD geometry description and simulates particle interactions using LHE, StdHep or LCIO generator input files.
 There is also a built-in generator for overlaying beam background events.
 There is a flexible set of tools for event overlay and merging, as well as components for transforming the vertices and momenta of the input particle data.

 ## Build Instructions
+---

-The following instructions assume that you are using OS.
-Other operating systems are not supported currently.
+The following instructions assume that you are using some flavor of Linux.
 Mac/OSX may also work but has not been tested yet.

+### Prerequisites

+#### CMake

+You should have at least CMake 3.0 installed on your machine, and preferably a current version from the [CMake website](https://cmake.org).
+The installation will not work with any 2.x version of cmake, which is too old.

+#### GCC

+Support for the C++11 standard is required so you will need a version of gcc 4.8 or greater.

-### Prerequisites and Dependencies
+### External Dependencies

-You need the following build tools pre-installed:

-- gcc (4.8 or greater)
-- cmake (3.0 or greater)

 HPS Sim also has the following software dependencies: